capi-samples/kubecon-na-2022-tutorial/5-cluster-implementation.md

 1. In **Reconcile**, get the instance of the API type being reconciled
 2. Get the owning CAPI type (i.e. if we are reconciling `DockerCluster` then we get `Cluster`)
-   1. You may need to other types if you are reconciling machines
+   1. You may need other types if you are reconciling machines
 3. If the owning CAPI type doesn't exist yet (because the "owner reference isn't set yet"), then exit
 4. If the instance has a non-zero deletion timestamp (indicating that it has been marked for deletion), then call a **reconcileDelete** function that:
    1. Performs any actions to delete the infrastructure